 Junior High Rallies

 The Kansas District hosts Junior High Youth Rallies every fall, with music, mixers, and Bible study for grades 5-9.
 The 2018 rallies (one on the east side of the state, one on the west) will be held October 12 and 13.
 At this year’s events, we’ll focus on the doctrines of sinner/saint, forgiveness, and grace, using the parable of the prodigal son in the context of the movie Despicable Me 3.

 Cost: $50 (+$25 for paintball at the westside camp in Rexford)

 Questions?
 Contact Pam Amey at 316-682-1318 or email@example.com

 Kansas District Youth Gathering (KDYG)

-Planning is underway for the 2018 Kansas District Youth Gathering (KDYG), which will be held in Hutchinson on November 16-18.
-Details for the fall event, open to grades 9-12, will be available this summer.
+The 2018 Kansas District Youth Gathering (KDYG) will be held in Hutchinson on November 16-18.
+Details for the fall event, open to grades 9-12, are available on the KDYG webpage.

 In 2017, nearly 350 students representing 34 Kansas District congregations attended the Gathering, which included keynote speaker Pastor Matt Popovitz and the band Bread of Stone.

 National Youth Gathering

 Every three years, the LCMS hosts the National Youth Gathering, bringing together thousands (and thousands!) of Lutherans from around the country for five days of Christ-centered worship and service.
 The theme this year, based on Psalm 46, is “Real.
 Present.
 God.”
 You can find out more about the event and sign up for updates on the LCMS site: